 In 2012, Jeanine founded JNP Coffee.
 Today we are known for our award-winning specialty coffees and the gender-sensitive development strategies we enable at origin.
-Jeanine is the only woman majority shareholder of a large Burundian coffee conglomerate – a role model for what a Burundian woman can achieve in her country.
+Jeanine serves as a role model for what a Burundian woman can achieve in her country.
 As a licensed Q grader, she continues to strengthen the global specialty coffee industry.

 Our business model is driven by quality coffee based on strong producer partnerships and shared knowledge in pursuit of several United Nations sustainable development goals.
 JNP Coffee encourages transformational change for local coffee farmers by promoting gender equality, supporting financial literacy education and developing leadership skills.
 These efforts to empower the farmers and their families build resilience and expand their coffee production capacity.

 JNP Coffee multiplies our efforts by partnering with organizations that promote inclusive development strategies in Burundi.
 One of these organizations, Burundi Friends International, is a nonprofit organization founded by Jeanine in 2008 to unite and educate youth, women and men for economic empowerment and the creation of self-sustaining communities.